apache/rocketmq-site/_docs/08-release-manual.md

  *   verify the asc(pgp sign), md5, sha1
  *   start nameserver and broker according to the quick-start
  *   run clusterList command to see if the version is correct
+ *   make sure there is no nohup.out in the binary files

 #### 4.2 check list for source release: